e1ectricdog/StenoBird-/readme.md

 # StenoBird

-An extremely bad game about jumping over obstacles by typing with stenography.
+An extremely hard game about jumping over obstacles by typing with stenography.

 Expect updates to come soon.